Welcome to Financial Expert. If you’re at the crossroads of choosing between a savings account or investments, you’re in the right place.

 The costly mistake most of us make

 These types of mistakes are both rare and avoidable.
-Instead, let me paint you an alternative picture of a horrifically expensive investing decision that millions are making.
-Imagine having £250 to save each month for 30 years, but deciding at the age of 25 to put it in a savings account rather than invest it in the stock market.
+Instead, let me paint you an alternative picture.
+Here’s a horrifically expensive investing decision that millions are making:

 In a 2% bank account, those payments over the years would have grown to £123,000.

 However, had they placed this in the stock market and generated a typical return of 6%, that £90,000 would be worth £244,800.